 - Slow customer support response times

 Yes, sports betting is legal and operational in Wyoming.
 Sept.
 1, 2021 marked the legal launch date.
 Two sportsbook operators went live in Wyoming just in time for the start of the NFL season.

 The minimum age to bet on sports in Wyoming is 18 years old.

 The Wyoming Gaming Commission regulates all sports betting activities within the state.

 Yes.
 In fact, mobile and online sports wagering is the lone legalized method for betting on sports in Wyoming.
 Retail betting outlets are not available to residents or visitors.

 Wyoming's casinos are located on the Wind River Indian Reservation.
 Wyoming's Wind River Casino Hotel is the state's largest gambling facility.

 Wyoming residents and visitors alike, can make legal sports bets online including via their mobile devices.

-Three sportsbooks are online and operational within Wyoming.
+Four sportsbooks are online and operational within Wyoming.
 The state's gaming commission was given the directive to issue up to five sportsbook licenses and there is no cap on the total number of operators.

 Yes.
 You can place a bet on Wyoming college athletics or wager on out-of-state collegiate teams.